My Account

 Food

 Food-related supply chains put immense pressure on ecosystem services globally.
-Approximately one-third of the earth’s land surface and 75% of freshwater resources are now devoted to crop or livestock production and issues such as deforestation, overfishing and generating plastic waste are extreme threats to preserving biodiversity.12
+Approximately one-third of the earth’s land surface and 75% of freshwater resources are now used to produce crops or raise livestock.
+Activities in this sector, such as deforestation, overfishing and generating plastic waste, are extreme threats to protecting and preserving biodiversity.13

 Infrastructure

-Urban areas have more than doubled since 1992, and building urban infrastructures requires land conversion.
-Sourcing materials for infrastructure development involves significant additional land use, resource stripping and pollution.
-Housing, public buildings, technical infrastructure, transportation infrastructure and vehicles are responsible for about 25% of the pressure humans place on biodiversity.13
+Urban areas have more than doubled since 1992, and building urban infrastructures converts land from its natural state, removing trees and other plant life and destroying animal populations that live there.
+Sourcing materials for infrastructure development also requires significant land, which creates pollution and further disrupts plant and animal life.
+Housing, public buildings, utilities, vehicles and transportation infrastructure are responsible for about 25% of the pressure humans place on biodiversity.14

 Energy